Aetopia/Bedrockix/docs/README.md

 > [!CAUTION]
 > - The library provides facilities that operate only synchronously.
-> - Before using this library, check if [the game is installed](Bedrockix.Minecraft.Game.md#gameinstalled).
+> - Before using this library, check if [the game is installed](Bedrockix.Minecraft.Game.md#gameinstalled) to avoid issues at runtime.

 ## Classes